 Full payment of a student's financial account is expected.
 Failure to fulfill payment obligation may result in late payment fees, monthly service charges, suspension from classes, withholding of registration from future sessions, release of transcripts, grades, and diploma.
-Eastern University will apply approved state grants, Eastern University grants and scholarships toward the payment of tuition, fees, books, room, insurance, and/or any other charges billed by Eastern University.
-PLEASE NOTE: A 1.5% Monthly Service Charge will be added to all accounts that become delinguent.
+Eastern University will apply approved state grants, Eastern University will apply approved state grants, Eastern University grants and scholarships toward the payment of tuition, fees, books, room, insurance, and/or any other charges billed by Eastern University.
+PLEASE NOTE: A 1.5% Monthly Service Charge will be added to all accounts that become delinquent.